linux-integrity/ima-doc/event-log-format.rst

 IMA Event Log Format
 ===================================

-This details the binary IMA event log format, field by field.

 Multi-byte integer values (PCR index, length, etc.) are (by default) in the byte order of the host where the event log was created, **except where otherwise noted**.
 The sender can convert to network